Candlelight Vigil Held Tonight to Remember Greene County Deputy

-SPRINGFIELD, Mo. - A candlelight vigil will be held tonight to remember the Greene County Deputy who died last night.
+SPRINGFIELD, Mo. -- A candlelight vigil was held Saturday evening in the memory of Deputy Aaron Robert just outside the Greene County Sheriff's Office.

-If you would like to attend, it begins at 7 p.m. tonight (September 8) at 1010 N. Boonville.
-Please be sure to line the sidewalks and keep the streets clear.

-Deputy Aaron Roberts was killed on Friday night after rushing waters washed his car away near Fair Grove.

 More Stories